Agroqirax/polarsteps-to-gpx/README.md

 You can use a tool like <https://gpx.studio/app> to view and edit your GPX.

-## Info

-- Each trip is a track
-- Each step is a waypoint / POI
-- The waypoint name is the step name & the waypoint description is the step description

 ### Examples

 I've included an example data export